 (I don't know if it's still on the first page though, these positions change everytime someone submits a site.)

-Update: Note that this article was written in the early days of the Internet (circa 2000), and refers to the old Alta Vista search engine.
-It is probably not very relevant for the modern search engines like Google or even the Alta Vista of the modern day.
+Update: Note that this article was written in the early days of the Internet (circa 2000), and refers to the old Alta Vista search engine (now defunct).
+It is probably not very relevant for the modern search engines like Google or even the Alta Vista of later years.
 For up-to-date hints on making your website search engine friendly, please see the articles How to Create a Search Engine Friendly Website and Why Is My Site Not Ranking in the Search Engines? instead.

 One of the simplest ways to improve your site's placement in the search engine results is to work on the keyword density on your page, which was what I did.